-We provide an excellent education in Berryessa Union School District, with highly-qualified and dedicated teachers and staff, rigorous academic programs and hardworking students.
-Our students consistently earn top scores on state and national tests and go on to succeed in high school, college and beyond.
-To continue providing a high-quality education, however, our schools need to be updated and repaired to meet today's educational standards and ensure student safety.
+We provide an excellent education in Berryessa Union School District, with highly-qualified and dedicated teachers and staff, rigorous academic programs, and hardworking students.
+Our students consistently earn top scores on state and national tests and go on to succeed in high school, college, and beyond.
+However, to continue providing high-quality education, our schools need to be updated and repaired to meet today's educational standards and ensure student safety.

 What safety improvements are needed?

 Student safety is our top priority, yet improvements are needed to ensure student safety.
 Specifically, access control, security cameras, fields, and fire alarm systems need to be updated, and fields need to be improved.

 What improvements are needed to support 21st-century education?

 Here in the heart of Silicon Valley, we are keenly aware that the requirements for success are rapidly changing.
 Our classrooms, labs, and learning technology need to be modernized to meet today's educational standards and support high-quality math, science, and art programs.

 Although some of our classrooms and facilities have been updated recently, many of our facilities are decades old and in need of repairs.
 Necessary repairs include upgrades to restrooms, heating and cooling systems, and school kitchens.

 How is the Board of Trustees considering addressing our facilities needs?